Midstates Glass Head Coach

 A native of Madison, S.D., Anderson played tight end for the Trojans from 1994-95, was a two-year starter and an All-Conference SDIC player.
 Anderson then transferred to NDSU to play a similar position from 1996-1998.
 He red-shirted his first year, had a back-up role his second year and was a starter his senior year with the Bison.
 Anderson was a member of the Bison's 1997 NCAA Division II playoff team.

 Anderson earned both his bachelor's degree and master's degree from North Dakota State University.
-Josh and his wife, Stacy, from Arlington, S.D., have three children, Lincoln (8 years old), Rylee (6) and Bode (3).
-Stacy played basketball at Dakota Wesleyan University.
+Josh and his wife, Stacy, from Arlington, S.D., have three children, Lincoln (10 years old), Rylee (8) and Bode (5).
+Stacy played college basketball.

 Recruiting Area: Northern South Dakota, Maryland, West Virginia, Virginia, North Carolina, South Carolina, Kentucky, Tennessee, Georgia, Alabama, Mississippi, Arkansas, Louisiana, Texas, Oklahoma